 - Red channel: physical inspection.

-Step 4: Assignment of the MRN
+Step 4: Allocation of the MRN

 Once validated, the H1 declaration is assigned an MRN, a unique identification number.